geminicaprograms/fp_learning/README.txt

-Functional Programming assignments implementation so that it is not dropped on Master branch
+Functional Programming assignments implementation so that it is not dropped on Master branch plus hotfix